ZariiwebDev/THE-BIGGEST-REACT-COURSE-ON-THE-INTERNET/02. React Hooks/4. Context/exercise/README.md

 #### Step 1: Creating a Context

-1. Create a new file called `UserContext.js`.
+1. Create a new file called `UserContext.jsx`.
 2. Inside this file, create a `UserContext` and a `UserProvider` component that will hold the shared state.

 #### Step 2: Using `useContext` in Components